-Cilia cleans the lungs.
-But when you light a cigarette, cilia slows down in movement instantly.
+Cilia clean the lungs.
+But when you light a cigarette, cilia slow down in movement instantly.
 Just one cigarette can slow down the action of cilia for hours.

 Also, smoking reduces the number of cilia in your lungs, leaving fewer cilia to properly clean the lungs.